SEO’s Guide To Keyword research For niche topics

 This is a go-to in the SEO world, but it’s not obvious to publishers who aren’t knee-deep in content optimization.
 The keywords that get impressions in Google are terms that the search engine has determined your site is relevant for.

 This is literally the “if you build it, they will come” scenario in keyword research.
 If you answer the questions that Google is serving your site impressions for, the traffic and rankings will follow.
 Look first for pages that get high impressions but rank on page 2 for a term.
 Do you just need to add a paragraph or a section to the existing content?
 Then, for the terms with high impressions and no clicks, check for content gaps on your site.
+Want to track your website’s performance fast, at a glance?
+You should check out SEOGets Google Search Console tool.
+The tool is amazing!

 If you answer the questions that Google is serving your site impressions for, the traffic and rankings will follow.